SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-od4b-customization.md

 **Location of the assets**

 There are few different solutions for this.
-In the reference code example we use JavaScript injection in each of the OD4B sites to provide company policy message and to remove the possibility to create sub sites (or hide the link).
+In the reference code example we use JavaScript embedding in each of the OD4B sites to provide company policy message and to remove the possibility to create sub sites (or hide the link).
 In this particular solution we are uploading the needed JavaScript file to root site collection of the OneDrive for Business address scheme and we reference that file directly from that one location in the individual OD4B sites.
 This means that you only have one location to maintain and update the JavaScript file, if any changes are needed.

 In this reference implementation we actually also refresh this file each time the WebJob is executed, which is certainly not needed, but sample code was meant to be working as easily without any additional steps and possible.
 Just as well you could upload the JavaScript file manually to root site collection and then reference that from there.
 Alternative solution would be also to use some CND to store the needed file or reference JavaScript from the provider hosted app side.
 As long as you have only one copy of the file, you will have